ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-6-string-methods.rst

 **Method Summary**:

-- ``str1.compareTo(str2)`` - returns 0 if they two strings have the same characters, a negative number if str1 is less than str2 and a positive number otherwise.
+- ``str1.compareTo(str2)`` - returns 0 if they two strings have the sasme characters, a negative number if str1 is less than str2 and a positive number otherwise.
 - ``str1.length()`` - returns the number of characters in a string object including any spaces or special characters.
 - ``str1.equals(str2)`` - this method of the ``String`` class will return true if the characters in the two strings are the same.
 - ``str1.indexOf(str2)`` - returns the position that str2 starts in str1 or -1 if str2 isn't in str1.